Water Heater Making Strange Noises? Suburban Plumbing Experts Chimes in

 If your water heater is making strange noises, it’s best to contact a plumber near you to diagnose the issue.
 Some noises can be fixed with basic maintenance, such as flushing the tank or cleaning the heating elements.
 However, other issues require professional expertise, especially if your water heater is old or has other underlying issues.

-A residential plumber will have the knowledge and expertise to diagnose the issue and recommend the best course of action.
+A good residential plumber will have the knowledge and expertise to diagnose the issue and recommend the best course of action.
 They can also advise you on whether it’s time to replace your water heater, based on the age, condition, and efficiency of your current system.

 Preventive Measures to Avoid Strange Noises in Water Heaters